acidonper/jump-app-gitops/README.md

 sh scripts/extra/update_charts_domain.sh apps.mydomain.com
 ```

-- Execute _setup.sh_ script
+- Execute _setup.sh_ script for installing Operator

 ```$bash
 oc login
 sh ./scripts/setup.sh
 ```

+**NOTE**: It is possible to deploy Red Hat Service Mesh solution passing the following parameter to _setup.sh_ script:

+```$bash
+sh ./scripts/setup.sh --servicemesh
+```

 **IMPORTANT**: By default, some namespaces will be created (_gitops-argocd_, _istio-system_, _jump-app-cicd_, _jump-app-dev_, _jump-app-pre_ and _jump-app-pro_).
 If it is required to modify their names, take special attention to modify associated variables and define the new names correctly.

-*INFO*: It is possible to deploy Istio objects automatically executing the following command when Istio support is enabled and the respective operators are installed (Service Mesh, Kiali, etc):

-```$bash
-sh ./scripts/extra/setup_istio.sh
-```

 ## ArgoCD